 Coal miners in the Roslyn-Cle Elum coal field, circa 1957.

 Coal has been mined in Washington since 1853.
 Although production within the past few decades was from surface mines, nearly all coal produced prior to about 1970 came from underground workings.
 Since early in this century, Washington State law has required mine operators to submit detailed plans of all underground coal operations to the state on an annual basis.

 There are currently no active coal mines in Washington State.
 The Centralia Coal Mine, in Lewis County, was once Washington's largest coal mine.
 Production came from five coal beds within the Skookumchuck Formation.
 It closed down production in 2006.
 The John Henry Mine, located in the Black Diamond Coal Field, produced about 250,000 tons per year during the mid-1990s and closed in 1997.
 Both the Centralia Coal Mine and the John Henry Mine are both undergoing reclamation at this time.

 Map of major coal fields and reserve grade.

 There are several ways to get more information about coal in Washington.
 A GIS-based data compilation of coal resources is available through direct download, or can be viewed through the Washington Interactive Geologic Map.
-One of the main functions of the Division in the early half of the 20th century was to inventory Washington coal resources and report production.
+One of the main functions of the Survey in the early half of the 20th century was to inventory Washington coal resources and report production.
 Because of this, we have published a lot of information about coal over the years.
 Our Publications and Maps page provides several options for locating coal-related information.